Text-to-Image Generation

 * In the **Floating Prompt Area**, write a clear prompt describing the element or scene you want the AI to create within the Generation Area.

-* *(Refer to* [text-prompts](https://fater.gitbook.io/fater-ai-docs/core-concepts-ai-and-editor-features/text-prompts "mention") *&* [negative-prompts](https://fater.gitbook.io/fater-ai-docs/core-concepts-ai-and-editor-features/negative-prompts "mention") *for tips).*
+* *(Refer to* [Text Prompts](/fater-ai-docs/core-concepts-ai-and-editor-features/text-prompts.md) *&* [Negative Prompts](/fater-ai-docs/core-concepts-ai-and-editor-features/negative-prompts.md) *for tips).*

 * Enter a **Negative Prompt** in the model's parameter panel (if available).